GaySurfers.net

-GaySurfers.net is a global community that promotes diversity within the surfing community and provide the means for LGBT surfers to connect.
-The website was featured in the award-winning documentary film Out in the Lineup.
+GaySurfers.net is a global online community that promotes diversity within the surfing community and provide the means for LGBTQ people who are surfers to connect.
+This social media website was featured in the award-winning documentary film Out in the Lineup.

 History

 GaySurfers.net was created in 2010 by Thomas Castets, who also produced the Out in the Lineup, a documentary that explores homophobia in the surfing community.
 Castets, a surfer from Sydney, Australia, created the website hoping to find out if there were any other gay surfers.
 Within weeks of launching the website, more than 300 surfers contacted him.